digitalcredentials/signing-service/README.md

 Use this express server to sign [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/).

-Implements two http endpoints:
+Implements three http endpoints:

  * POST /instance/:instanceId/credentials/sign

 Which signs and returns a [Verifiable Credential](https://www.w3.org/TR/vc-data-model/) that has been posted to it.

- * GET /seedgen
+ * GET /did-key-generator

-Which is a convenience method for generating a new signing key, encoded as a [Decentralized Identifier (DID)](https://www.w3.org/TR/did-core/)
+Which is a convenience method for generating a new signing key, encoded as a [Decentralized Identifier (DID)](https://www.w3.org/TR/did-core/) and specifically using the [did:key method](https://w3c-ccg.github.io/did-method-key/).
+Read about how to use it in the [did:key generator section](#didkey-generator).

+* POST /did-web-generator

+Which is a convenience method for generating a new signing key, encoded as a [Decentralized Identifier (DID)](https://www.w3.org/TR/did-core/), specifically using the [did:web method](https://w3c-ccg.github.io/did-method-web/).
+Read about how to use it in the [did:web generator section](#didweb-generator).

 The signing endpoint is meant to be called as a RESTful service from any software wanting to sign a credential, and in particular is so used by the [DCC issuer-coordinator](https://github.com/digitalcredentials/issuer-coordinator) and the  [DCC workflow-coordinator](https://github.com/digitalcredentials/worfklow-coordinator) from within a Docker Compose network.